 - Monitor news on illicit financial flows

-- Contribute to projects that support the FTC's day-to-day operations
+- Contribute to projects that support the secretariat’s operations

 Essential Skills and Qualifications

-- Undergraduate work in international relations, international development, political science, or a related major
+- Graduate or undergraduate work in international relations, international development, political science, political economy or a related major

 - Excellent verbal and written communication skills